|

 this deflection is extremely small, in fact, increasing null

-detector resolutions will result in proportionately
+detector resolutions will result in proportionately improved

-the force-balance accelerometer does not substantially displace
+accelerometer does not substantially displace in normal operation,

-in normal operation, the hysteresis performance of this type
+the hysteresis performance of this type of sensor is extremely

-of sensor is extremely low and is due more to electrical hysteresis
+low and is due more to electrical hysteresis in the circuitry

-mechanically with silicone oil.
+silicone oil.

 The servo accelerometer